-We start off with the best intentions – lose weight, make time for family, save more money.
+We start off the new year with the best intentions – lose weight, get healthy, save more money.
 But no matter how hard we want to change, 92% of us fail to follow through.

 So, what’s happening?
 Why do we try year after year, without success, to set a new year’s resolution?
 Turns out, there are a few factors at play, and our brains are actually working against us.

 The most obvious reason why resolutions fail is that we simply choose goals that aren’t easy to keep.

 It doesn’t matter what that specific resolution is, the fact that you’ve chosen it as something that needs to change in your life, means that it’s something that doesn’t come easily to you.
 After all, how many of us make a resolution to eat more junk food or to sit on the couch and watch more TV?
 We choose resolutions that are already a challenge for us.

 Another resolution trap is in the psychology behind setting goals.
 Simply put, making a goal feels good, but actually doing the work to achieve that goal…well, that doesn’t feel as good.

 When you think to yourself, “This year, I’m going to eat healthier,” you feel good about yourself.
 You feel motivated and even get a sense of accomplishment just by thinking about eating healthier.
 This is because setting a goal satisfies our need for instant gratification.
 But when that craving for pizza strikes and you’ve resolved to not give in, that’s when the real work starts.